Red Velvet Brownies

 Red velvet brownies

-• 1-2 tsp Red food colouring (gel or oil-based) I used Sugarflair Red Extra
+• 1-2 teaspoons Red food colouring (gel or oil-based) I used Sugarflair Red Extra

 Cream cheese icing

-• 40 g Full-fat cream cheese keep in the fridge
+• 40 grams Full-fat cream cheese use cold from the fridge

 Instructions